temeritystudios/wp-bitly/README.txt

 = What happens if I change a posts permalink? =

-WP Bitly will verify the shortlink when it's requested and update as necessary all on its own.
+WP Bitly verifies all shortlink requests against Bitly.
+If the URL has changed it will see this and request a new shortlink.

 = Can I include the shortlink directly in a post? =

-Sure can!
-Just use our handy dandy shortcode `[wpbitly]` and shazam!
-The shortcode accepts all the same arguments as the_shortlink().
-You can also set "post_id" directly if you wish.
+The shortcode `[wpbitly]` accepts all the same arguments as the_shortlink().
+You can also set a "post_id" directly if you wish.

 = How do I include a shortlink using PHP? =

-`<?php wpbitly_shortlink(); // shortcode shweetness. ?>`
+`<?php wpbitly_shortlink(); // returns the shortlink for the current post ?>`

-*(You don't have to include the php comment, but you can if you want.)*

 == Upgrade Notice ==

+= 2.4.1 =
+Updates to core functionality, adds PHP 5.2.4 support

+== Changelog ==

+= 2.4.1 =
+* Backwards compatible with PHP 5.2.4
+* Updates styling on settings page
+* Updates `wp_generate_shortlink()`
+* Adds debug setting back
 = 2.4.0 =
-WordPress 4.9.2 ready!
-WP Bitly is back!

-== Changelog ==

-= 2.4.0=
 * Updated for use with WordPress 4.9.2 and current Bitly Oauth = 2.3.2 =
 * Fixed a typo in `wpbitly_shortlink`